 Landscaping Fence Lines

 - Lighten or soften up the fence.
 Adding grasses or shrubs along a brick fence will soften up the fence line.

 - Add Rows of Flowers.
 Sometimes fences make you feel like you are locked into your yard.
-Adding rows of flowers will liven up your fence and shave of the rough edges.
+Adding rows of flowers will liven up your fence and shave off the rough edges.

-- Fences can be visually porous.
+- Privacy Shrubs.
+Fences can be visually porous.
 This where privacy hedges and trees have become popular, as they solidify the barrier and block prying eyes and curious neighbors.

 Types of Fences

 Fences have varied temperatures and lighting possibilities due to the position of the sun and the shadows that are created.
 This is why you should be mindful of plants and their sun requirements to maintain optimum growth.
 Some plants will benefit as a result, but others might have issues with mildew.

 It’s a good idea to install new plants far enough away from the fence to allow yourself access for maintenance and pruning.
 If you can tie the fence planting in with rest of your landscape, it will look like a seamless part of the yard as a whole.